 Peppermint Tea For Acidity

-Build up of stomach gas is the most common physical discomfort people around the world suffer on a regular basis.
-If you had been having an intolerable acidity session then you could hope to get some immediate comfort from drinking peppermint tea.
-For centuries, peppermint has been known for its stomach healing properties.
+The build-up of stomach gas is the most common physical discomfort people around the world suffer on a regular basis.
+If you have been having an intolerable acidity session, then you could hope to get some immediate comfort from drinking peppermint tea.
+For centuries, peppermint has been one of the most well-known DIY remedies for its stomach-healing properties.